-Animal Crossing New Horizons tips and tricks: 10 essential hints
+Animal Crossing New Horizons tips and tricks: 10 essential hints for beginners

 8. Plant fruit you find or receive

-One of the reason to ensure you gather as much fruit as possible on other islands is that you can use them to grow specific trees on your own.
+One of the reasons to ensure you gather as much fruit as possible on other islands is that you can use them to grow specific trees on your own.

 For example, you can grow coconut-laden palm trees on your beach.
 All you need to do is dig a hole, plant one of the fruit types you've gathered and three or so days later you'll see a new, fully grown tree - bearing the same fruit you returned with.